sos2000/homeworkbdg/README.md

 # homeworkbdg
-This is my homeworks with GitHub
+#This is my homeworks with GitHub
+#This is my first repository